Local development

 $ cd outbound-worker

-Update the src/index.js file for outbound-worker:
+Update the src/index.js

-// use the parameters passed by the dispatcher to know what this user this request is for
+export default { async fetch(request, env) { const { paramCustomerName } = env; // use the parameters passed by the dispatcher to know what this user this request is for // and return custom content back to the user worker return new Response(`intercepted a request for ${paramCustomerName} by the outbound`); }}

 In separate terminals, start a local dev session for each of your Workers.